 Memorable Manitobans: Clarence Garfield Keith (1881-1964)

 On 15 January 1908, he married Annie May Irving (1883-1961) at Portage la Prairie.
-They had two children: Eleanor Keith (wife of H. R. Eiler) and C. Irving Keith.
+They had two children: Clarence Irving Keith and Eleanor Keith (1916-2002, wife of H. R. Eiler).
 He was an active member of the IOOF (Minnehaha Lodge), being admitted to Grand Lodge of Manitoba in 1911, a charter member of the Premier Encampment in 1912, Grand Patriarch of Manitoba in 1919, and Grand Representative to the Sovereign Grand Lodge in Baltimore in 1919, Boston in 1920, and Toronto in 1921.
-He was also a member of the Canadian Club and Thistle Curling Club.
+He was also a member of the Canadian Club and Thistle Curling Club (President, 1929-1930).
 His recreations included curling and golf.
 He was a Liberal candidate for the Winnipeg constituency in the 1932 provincial general election.

 1901 Canada census, Automated Genealogy.